botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Remote File Inclusion

->RFI function on target allow the upload of image from remote HTTPS URL source and perform to validation checks, the source URL must be ```HTTPS``` and the file **extension** is check, but the MIME content type or file content is not validated.
+>RFI function on target allow the upload of image from remote HTTPS URL source and perform to validation checks, the source URL must be ```HTTPS``` and the file **extension** is checked, but the MIME content type or file content is maybe not validated.
+Incorrect RFI result in response message, `File must be either a jpg or png`.

 >Methods to bypass extension validation: